joeyp722/Enigma/README.md

 # Grover SAT solver
-The aim of this project is to build a quantum algorithm that can solve SAT problems.
-SAT refers to satisfiability of a Boolean formula, meaning that there exists a input where the output of the formula is TRUE.
+The aim of this project is to build a quantum algorithm, that solves SAT problems.
+SAT refers to the satisfiability of Boolean formulas, which means that there is a input where the formula returns TRUE.

-Grover refers to Grover's algorithm from quantum computing [1].
-This algorithm uses an oracle to find the states it is looking for, hence the oracle must be representative of the Boolean formula to find a matching input.
+"Grover" refers to Grover's algorithm, which is a well known quantum algorithm [1].
+This algorithm possesses a oracle, that is used to find the states that satisfy the formula.

 ## Documentation